gazebosim/gz-sim/tutorials/example_triangle.md

 \snippet examples/triangle_example.cc access1

-Each side of the triangle is also accessible via the `Side` function.
+Each side of the triangle is also accessible via the `Side` method.
+Each side consists of 2 vertices, the following code will print out the X and Y values of each vertex.

 \snippet examples/triangle_example.cc access2